Baekje Historic Areas

-The Baekje Historic Areas are a group of monuments located in three South Korean cities: Gongju, Buyeo, and Iksan.
-They relate to the last period of the Baekje Kingdom, representing the period from 475 to 660 CE, which was one of the three kingdoms that flourished from 18 BC to 660 AD.
-The property designated as a UNESCO World Heritage Site has eight archaeological sites.
-These are: The Gongsanseong fortress (공주 공산성) and the royal tombs at Songsan-ri, related to the capital city of Ungjin, now Gongju; the Busosanseong Fortress (부소산성) and Gwanbuk-ri administrative buildings, the Jeongnimsa Temple, the Neungsan-ri royal tombs, and the Naseong city wall in Sabi, now Buyeo; and the Wanggung-ri Palace and the Mireuksa Temple in Iksan, a subsidiary capital region of Sabi.
+The Baekje Historic Areas (Korean: 백제역사유적지구) is a UNESCO World Heritage Site that consists of eight monuments in three cities in South Korea: Gongju, Buyeo, and Iksan.
+They relate to the last period of the Koreanic kingdom Baekje (18 BC to 660 CE), representing the period from 475 to 660 CE.

 The Baekje Historic Areas were inscribed as a UNESCO World Heritage Site on 8 July 2015 at the 39th session of the Committee.
-They were inscribed both as a cultural heritage under Criteria II, for the cultural and architectural features which the ancient East Asian kingdoms of Korea evolved in respect of construction methods and Buddhism and exchanged with China and Japan, and under Criteria III, for the extraordinary architecture, culture, religion, and artistry of the Baekje Kingdom in its capital cities, Buddhist shrines and funerary structures, and stone pagodas.
+They were inscribed both as a cultural heritage under Criteria II, for the cultural and architectural features which the ancient East Asian kingdoms of Korea evolved in respect of construction methods and Buddhism and exchanged with China and Japan, and under Criteria III, for the extraordinary architecture, culture, religion, and artistry of Baekje in its capital cities, Buddhist shrines and funerary structures, and stone pagodas.

-Location

-The heritage sites are located in the hilly mid-western region of the Republic of Korea, in the Iksansi Buyeogun in the Jeollabukdo, and Gongju-si in Chungcheongnam-do.
+The sites included in the list are the fortress Gongsanseong, the Royal Tombs in Songsan-ri, the fortress Busosanseong and Archaeological Site in Gwanbuk-ri, the temple Jeongnimsa, the Royal Tombs in Neungsan-ri, and the Naseong City Wall, the Archaeological Site in Wanggung-ri, and the temple Mireuksa in Iksan.